scottslowe/learning-tools/ssh-bastion/README.md

 These instructions assume you've already installed VMware Fusion, Vagrant, and the Vagrant VMware plugin.
 Please refer to the documentation for those products for more information on installation or configuration.

 1. Use `vagrant box add` to add a 64-bit Ubuntu 14.04 ("Trusty Tahr") base box to be used by this `Vagrantfile`.
-You'll need to specify a box that provides support for the `vmware_desktop` provider (it should work with either VMware Workstation or VMware Fusion).
-If you'd like, you can use my base box ("slowe/ubuntu-trusty-x64").
+For a VMware-formatted box, the "bento/ubuntu-14.04" box is a good option.
+The "ubuntu/trusty64" box is a good option for VirtualBox.

 2. Edit the `servers.yml` file to ensure the box you downloaded in step 1 is specified on the "box:" line of this file for each VM.
 (By default, there are four VMs, so make sure to specify the correct box name for all four VMs.)